 The Science Behind Red Light Therapy

-Red light therapy works by creating a biochemical impact of the cells of the body, triggering an increase in mitochondrial function.
+Red light therapy works by creating a biochemical impact on the body’s cells, triggering an increase in mitochondrial function.
 This stimulates ATP (adenosine triphosphate) production in the body.

-The frequency at which red light operates are wavelengths between 630-880nm, a surface level treatment that penetrates about 8-10 millimeters below the skin.
-The lower end of that range seems to work best for skin conditions like acne or stretch marks, while the higher end brings you to near infrared light and works better at penetrating deeper into the skin.
-Used properly, red light therapy can penetrate not only the layers of the skin, but also blood vessels, nerves, lymphatic pathways, and hair follicles.
+The frequency at which red light operates is between 630-880nm, a surface-level treatment that penetrates about 8-10 millimeters below the skin.
+The lower end of that range seems to work best for skin conditions like acne or stretch marks, while the higher end brings you to near-infrared light and works better at penetrating deeper into the skin.
+Used properly, red light therapy can penetrate the layers of the skin and blood vessels, nerves, lymphatic pathways, and hair follicles.

 The Benefits of Red Light Therapy

 The benefits of red light therapy and the healing frequencies reach far and wide.
-Their application is broad, and we have only explored the tip of the iceberg when it comes to the implications that this therapy might have on disease models such as cancer, neurodegenerative diseases like Alzheimer’s, and autoimmune conditions.
+Their application is broad.
+We have only explored the tip of the iceberg regarding the implications that this therapy might have on disease models such as cancer, neurodegenerative diseases like Alzheimer’s, and autoimmune conditions.

 1. Increased Energy

-Red light has been shown to naturally energize the body, and correlated improvement in a wide range of positive functions including better mood, an increase in self-confidence, social awareness, passion, laughter, conversational skills, joy, and overall positivity.
-All the cells of your body need ATP to operate and survive, and red light wavelengths provides this natural light in abundance.
+Red light has been shown to naturally energize the body and correlated improvement in a wide range of positive functions, including better mood, increased self-confidence, social awareness, passion, laughter, conversational skills, joy, and overall positivity.
+All the cells of your body need ATP to operate and survive, and red light wavelengths provide this natural light in abundance.
 Not only does it literally energize the cell in the short term, but it also heals the cells so dramatically that they also have less ‘work’ to do in the long run.
 As the body heals, the cells have less work and more ATP, which means much more energy for you.

 2. Clearing Up Acne & Eczema

 Skin issues like acne and eczema seem to respond best to low levels of red light waves, closer to the 600nm mark.
-This visible red spectrum light target the top layers of skin by stimulating collagen and ATP production.
-It has shown beneficial for a wide range of skin-related issues including acne, eczema, psoriasis, and scars.
+This visible red spectrum light targets the top layers of skin by stimulating collagen and ATP production.
+It has shown benefits for a wide range of skin-related issues, including acne, eczema, psoriasis, and scars.

 3. Improved Circulation

 By penetrating the epidermal and dermal skin layers, red light boosts circulation and helps form new capillaries.
-In doing so, the body can transport more oxygen and nutrients to the cells and tissues of the body, which results in faster recovery and improved health overall.
+In doing so, the body can transport more oxygen and nutrients to the body’s cells and tissues, which results in faster recovery and improved health overall.
 More circulation also means the cells are ridding themselves of more toxic waste.
-The best natural detox, is well circulating blood.
+The best natural detox is well-circulating blood.

-Red light therapy is increasingly being used to promote youthfulness, both in appearance of skin and hair.
-The therapy creates boost of collagen in the skin, which results in a reduction of fine lines and wrinkles.
-This anti-aging method is particularly powerful because unlike creams and injections, red-light therapy is non-toxic, and non-invasive.
+Red light therapy is increasingly being used to promote youthfulness, both in the appearance of skin and hair.
+The therapy creates a boost of collagen in the skin, which results in a reduction of fine lines and wrinkles.
+This anti-aging method is compelling because, unlike creams and injections, red-light therapy is non-toxic and non-invasive.
 The red light penetrates the skin and activates the cell from within.
-Many of these short-term drug based or invasive procedures are toxic and thus harmful in the long run.
+Many of these short-term drug-based or invasive procedures are toxic and thus harmful in the long run.

-Red light therapy has also been shown to stimulate follicle growth of hair, resulting in reversed hair loss.
-Although hair loss reversal doesn’t happen in all cases, studies have shown success reversing it in both male and female patients.
+Red light therapy has also been shown to stimulate follicle growth, resulting in reversed hair loss.
+Although hair loss reversal doesn’t happen in all cases, studies have shown success in reversing it in male and female patients.
 The sooner red light therapy is used, the more successful the results.
 Ultimately, red light therapy can help stimulate hair growth in areas where the hair follicle is present.
-Unlike procedures that require surgical intervention, using red light therapy for hair loss reversal has no down time or negative side effects.
+Unlike procedures that require surgical intervention, using red light therapy for hair loss reversal has no downtime or negative side effects.

 5. Improved Skin Tone

-By boosting the collagen density in the skin, red light therapy is also able to improve skin tone, including the texture and feeling, and roughness of the skin.
-Patients suffering from rosacea and other types of skin redness who have been incapable of tolerating more intense light-therapies have also found relief from the low intensity frequencies of red light therapy.
+By boosting the collagen density in the skin, red light therapy can also improve skin tone, including the texture and feeling, and roughness of the skin.
+Patients suffering from rosacea and other skin redness types who have been incapable of tolerating more intense light-therapies have also found relief from the low-intensity frequencies of red light therapy.